Do you work hard all day, but your poor time management stops you from ever getting caught up on your to-do list?

 Another great hack is to use the “W5 D3” method, where you choose five weekly tasks that need to be done by the end of the week, and then three smaller daily tasks that need to be done by the end of the next day.

 Finally, make sure you’re treating yourself like a human.
-Block downtime into your schedule.
+Block downtime into your schedule to preserve your own mental health and well-being.

-If your finished schedule is missing rest/recreational time, it’s a good sign you need to cut back on something else.
+If your finished schedule is missing rest/recreational time, it’s a good sign you need to cut back on something else and increase how much you value your personal life.

 2. Stop Poor Time Management by Getting Your Priorities in Order